 - Add minced garlic, tomatoes, and capers.
 Season with just a pinch of kosher salt and black pepper.
 Add oregano, cumin and paprika.
 Toss to combine.
 Cook for another 5 to 7 minutes, stirring occasionally.
 Keep warm while you work on scallops.

-- In a separate skillet, heat another 2 tbsp extra virgin olive oil over medium-high heat.
+- In a separate skillet, heat another 2 tablespoon extra virgin olive oil over medium-high heat.
 Add scallops and cook for 2 minutes on one side, turn over and cook another 1 to 2 minutes (do not overcook).

 - Transfer scallops immediately to the other pan and nestle them in the tomatoes and peppers mixture.
 Squeeze just a little bit of lemon juice all over.
 Garnish with parsley.